jainayush975/Brick-Breaker/README.md

   * Game provides 3 lives at start.
   * You need to make your High Score.
   * When ever your lives ends, Game Over.
-  * Points are displayed at termial.
+  * Points are displayed on Right Top corner of screen.
   * Lives remaining are displyed at terminal.
   * Game has laser gun which is vertically movable and can shoot at different angles.
   * Laser gun takes 0.5 second to shoot again.